osalvador/ReplicaDB/docs/docs.md

 You can read all columns in the CSV file as `VARCHAR` and ReplicaDB will store them in a `String`.
 But, if you want to make a standard parsing of your data, you should define the correct data type of your column.

-CSV supported data Types Mapped to Java Types and the parser used:
+**CSV supported data Types Mapped to Java Types and the parser used**

 {:.table}